Skip to content

 1. Preparing Your Course Syllabus

-Due to strict transfer and refund policies, you should be very clear at the first course meeting about your expectations.
-You should hand out and discuss the syllabus, including grading and evaluation criteria, and answer students’ questions about their qualifications and requirements for them to be successful in your course.
+Course expectations should be very clear at the course start date.
+Instructors are to create a course syllabus (template link), including grading and evaluation criteria, and answer students’ questions about their qualifications and requirements for them to be successful in your course.
 The syllabus should show a clear relationship between the course’s learning objectives, instructional methods and evaluation standards.
 In accordance with University of California regulations, your grading and evaluation criteria must be communicated in writing to the class at the start of the course.
 The course goals, as written in the course syllabus, serve as the standard and basis for evaluating and comparing student performance and student achievement.
 Download the UNEX Syllabus Template (Word).
+For courses utilizing Canvas LMS, the syllabus needs to be uploaded into the course shell at least 1 week prior to the course start date.

 1. Promoting the Course

 3. You are encouraged to become familiar with the professional certificates and specialized programs of study linked to your course.
 This also provides an opportunity to promote your class to prospective students.
-If you are interested in ways to promote your course, speak with your Program Coordinator (contact info can be found here: extension.ucmerced.edu).
+If you are interested in ways to promote your course, speak with your Program Coordinator.

 Course-Related Materials and Resources